sveinung/writings/develop_on_mainline.md

 The first technique for controlling the exposure of features is called _feature branching_.
-Simply explained, this consists of creating a new development branch every time you begin working on a new feature.
+Simply explained, this consists of creating a new development branch every time you begin working on a new feature that must be delivered separately.
 After the feature has reached sufficient maturity, it is merged back into the main development branch.

-Feature branching works best when each branch is relatively short-lived and each feature does'nt overlap too much with other features during its lifespan.
-Overlap leads to increased overhead when during merging as the person doing the job has to decide which changes to keep.
+Feature branching works best when each branch is relatively short-lived and each feature doesn't overlap too much with other features during its lifespan.
+Overlap leads to increased overhead during merging as the person doing the job has to decide which changes to keep.

-One downside of feature branching is that they make it hard to share code across branches.
+Another downside of feature branching is that they make it hard to share code across branches.
 As we do not—and should not—plan everything ahead of time, overlapping functionality between features are bound to happen.